im-manojbharadwaj/Machine-Learning/Numpy/README.md

-# Machine-Learning
+# Numpy Introduction

-This is my work en-route machine learning domain!
+Welcome to the Introduction to Numpy!

-I will be uploading my works on ML, assignments, working on various techniques and datasets, trying out new models, building new models etc
+This is a brief information on Numpy.